shelbyspees/speesblog/_posts/2015-03-30-procrastination.md

 <br>

-###<i class="fa fa-star"></i> I won't feel more like doing it tomorrow.
+##<i class="fa fa-star"></i> I won't feel more like doing it tomorrow.

-<i class="fa fa-long-arrow-right"></i> We have a bias when we predict future mood (affective) states in relation to positive or negative events.
+We have a bias when we predict future mood (affective) states in relation to positive or negative events.

-<i class="fa fa-long-arrow-right"></i> *Focalism:* the tendency to underestimate the extent to which other events will influence our thoughts and feelings in the future.
+*Focalism:* the tendency to underestimate the extent to which other events will influence our thoughts and feelings in the future.

-<i class="fa fa-long-arrow-right"></i> *Presentism:* the tendency to put too much emphasis on the present in our prediction of the future.
+*Presentism:* the tendency to put too much emphasis on the present in our prediction of the future.

-<i class="fa fa-long-arrow-right"></i> We need to represent the future as though it were happening in the present.
+We need to represent the future as though it were happening in the present.
 (But beware second-order procrastination, overplanning)

-<i class="fa fa-long-arrow-right"></i> Expect to be wrong and deal with it.
+Expect to be wrong and deal with it.

->My current motivational state does not need to match my intention in order to act
+><i class="fa fa-quote-left"></i> My current motivational state does not need to match my intention in order to act. <i class="fa fa-quote-right"></i>

-<i class="fa fa-long-arrow-right"></i> Expect that you will not feel overly enthused to get started when the time comes.
+Expect that you will not feel overly enthused to get started when the time comes.

 <br>

-###<i class="fa fa-star"></i> I need to be aware of my rationalizations.
+##<i class="fa fa-star"></i> I need to be aware of my rationalizations.

-<i class="fa fa-long-arrow-right"></i> Tendency to:
+Tendency to:

 1. discount future events in relation to short-term rewards
 2. underestimate the time things will take and overestimate how much we can do